-This list doesn’t include everything, since that is dependent on your own situation, but it should give you a good idea on where to start.
+This list doesn’t include everything since it depends on your own situation, but it should give you a good idea of where to start.
 By allocating your income into specific areas, you will be able to keep track of exactly how much you’re spending and make sure you don’t start spending more than you make.
 It’ll also let you see if you are spending more in one area than you’d really like to be.

 This will also help you to reorganize your budget as you go.
 Don’t expect to get the budgeting perfect the first month!
 You may spend more in one area and spend less in another.
 Make your budget a living document that you can change and update as you please.

 7. Choose a budgeting tool and create your budget